 Kentucky’s annual premiums for homeowners insurance are on the lower side — on average $1,062 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

-How We Found the Best Homeowners Insurance in Kentucky
+How We Found The Best Homeowners Insurance Companies In Kentucky

-We picked the top five best homeowners insurance companies in Kentucky based on similar criteria to our review on nationwide providers, except we factored in specific info from the state when possible.
-For example, we analyzed the five largest homeowners insurance providers in Kentucky by market share for their coverage, discounts, resources, site tools, and customer service.
-Then we did a little digging into each of their reputations, claims processes, and financial stability.
-We also went through each company’s process of getting a quote online — this went better for some companies than for others.
-Of course, many factors go into homeowners insurance.
-This guide will help you start the process of buying the right homeowners insurance for you.
+Using our homeowners insurance review as a guide, we analyzed the top five best homeowners insurance companies in Kentucky by market share for their coverage, discounts, resources, site tools, and customer service.
+Then we did a little digging into their reputations, claims processes, and financial stability.
+We also went through each company’s process of getting a quote online to see what the experience was really like.
+Of course, many factors go into finding the right homeowners insurance for you.
+This guide will help you start the process of finding the best for your specific situation.

-State Farm is an option you should definitely check out while shopping for homeowners insurance in Kentucky.
-This insurer has the highest market share in the state for homeowners policies.
-State Farm offers high financial stability and customer-claims satisfaction ratings from JD Power and Consumer Reports.
-While its website doesn’t offer as much information or as many tools upfront as the Liberty Mutual or Allstate sites, it does have an easy-to-use online quote tool.
-You also don’t need to enter your Social Security number for a quote, which is a plus, and you can see in real-time how various coverage options would affect your monthly premium payment.
-The biggest downside to State Farm is that it offers fewer discounts that Allstate and Liberty Mutual.
-However, it may just have the right discount and coverage you’re specifically looking for.
+State Farm has the highest market share for homeowners insurance policies in Kentucky, and this is reflected in high financial stability and customer-claims satisfaction ratings from J.D.
+Power and Consumer Reports.
+While its website doesn’t offer as much information or as many tools upfront as Liberty Mutual or Allstate, it does have an easy-to-use online quote tool.
+You don’t need to enter your Social Security number for a quote, which is a plus, and you can see in real-time how various coverage options would affect your monthly premium payment.
+The biggest downside to State Farm is that it offers fewer discounts than Allstate and Liberty Mutual.
+However, it may just have the right discount and coverage you need.

 Kentucky Farm Bureau Mutual Insurance

-USAA routinely ranks very high in our homeowners insurance reviews because of its incredible financial stability and customer service ratings from JD Power and Consumer Reports.
-Unfortunately, we can’t really analyze them any further than that in relation to our other top picks in Kentucky because it doesn’t give much info on its website unless you’re a member, and membership is restricted to members of the military and their immediate families.
-We were able to find a list of sample premium costs from the Kentucky Department of Insurance which showed sample USAA premiums that were very competitive — in some cases more than half the cost — of the other four companies we looked at.
-So, if you’re a member, check it out as an option.
+USAA routinely ranks high in our homeowners insurance reviews because of its incredible financial stability and customer service ratings from J.D.
+Power and Consumer Reports.
+Unfortunately, it doesn’t provide much information on its website unless you’re a member, and membership is restricted to members of the military and their immediate families.
+While we were unable to gather specific information about quotes, USAA typically provides competitive, affordable options.
+Because of this, it’s likely your best bet if you’re a member.

-Though earthquake coverage is usually not part of standard homeowners insurance policies, because of the risk in Kentucky, insurance companies here are actually required to offer an additional earthquake insurance endorsement you can purchase separately.
+Though earthquake coverage is usually not part of standard homeowners insurance policies, insurance companies in Kentucky are required to offer an additional earthquake insurance endorsement that you can purchase separately.
 Be sure to ask your agent or insurance company what adding an earthquake policy would cost.

-Floods are the trickiest risk when it comes to homeowners insurance coverage, as most companies don’t offer a flood insurance option, leaving that to the federal government through the National Flood Insurance Plan.
-But this doesn’t mean you should just ignore it.
-Check to see if your Kentucky home is in a floodplain, then ask your insurance agent about getting an NFIP policy — they’re available to homeowners in 350 Kentucky communities.
+Floods are the trickiest risk when it comes to homeowners insurance coverage.
+Most companies don’t offer a flood insurance option, leaving that to the federal government through the National Flood Insurance Plan.
+But this doesn’t mean you should ignore it.
+Check if your Kentucky home is in a floodplain, then ask your insurance agent about getting an NFIP policy — they’re available to homeowners in 350 Kentucky communities.

-Sinkholes, or ground collapses, are another risk that Kentuckians should look out for.
-There’s actually a specific reason for this in Kentucky: underground mine collapses.
+Sinkholes, or ground collapses, are another risk that Kentuckians should research.
+The reason sinkhole coverage is important in Kentucky is because of underground mine collapses.
 Luckily, there’s a Kentucky Mine Subsidence Insurance Fund that offers reinsurance against the collapse of an underground coal mine that damages a structure on the surface.
-If you live in one of 37 certain counties that offer this additional policy, you should take a look at this interactive map to see if you might be at risk of such an event.
-You can also ask your insurance agent about your options, and your risk.
+Take a look at this interactive map to see if you might be at risk of such an event, then ask your insurance agent about your policy options.